MariaMahmood18/Heart-Disease-Classification-Project/README.md

    ```bash
    jupyter notebook
    ```
 This will open the Jupyter Notebook interface in your web browser.
-Navigate to the notebooks directory and open the main notebook (e.g. `heart_disease_classification.ipynb`).
+Navigate to the notebooks directory and open the main notebook (e.g. `end-to-end-heart-disease-classification.ipynb`).

 That's it!
 You're ready to explore and run the project locally.